Absence of barren plateaus and scaling of gradients in the energy optimization of isometric tensor network states: Discussion

 For heterogeneous MPS \cite{Baxter1968-9,Fannes1992-144,Schollwoeck2011-326}, the average energy-gradient amplitude scales for large bond dimensions $m$ as $\propto 1/(m^2 d^4)$, independent of the system size [Theorem~\ref{thrm:MPSnn}].
 This allows us to initialize the optimization with random MPS.
 It is however advisable, to start with a small bond dimension and to then gradually increase it.
 Especially, for the computationally more demanding applications like strongly-correlated 2D systems such procedures are indeed considered best practice.
 See, for example, Ref.~\cite{Yan2011-332}.
 Note that translation invariance, assumed for the extensive Hamiltonians in Theorems~\ref{thrm:MPSext-bond} and \ref{thrm:MPSnn}, is not essential; the extension to heterogeneous systems is straightforward.

-For heterogeneous TTNS \cite{Otsuka1996-53,Shi2006-74,Murg2010-82} and MERA \cite{Vidal-2005-12,Vidal2006} and extensive Hamiltonians, the average energy-gradient with respect to a tensor in layer $\tau$ scales as $\sim (b\eta)^\tau$ [Theorem~\ref{thrm:1dMERAbin}, Theorem~\ref{thrm:1dMERAter}, and Sec.~\ref{sec:furtherMERA}].
+For heterogeneous TTNS \cite{Otsuka1996-53,Shi2006-74,Murg2010-82} and MERA \cite{Vidal-2005-12,Vidal2006} and extensive Hamiltonians, the average energy-gradient amplitude with respect to a tensor in layer $\tau$ scales as $\sim (b\eta)^\tau$ [Theorem~\ref{thrm:1dMERAbin}, Theorem~\ref{thrm:1dMERAter}, and Sec.~\ref{sec:furtherMERA}].
 Here $b$ is the branching ratio of the TTNS or MERA and $\eta$ is the second largest eigenvalue-amplitude of a doubled layer transition channel.
 This eigenvalue is a decreasing algebraic function of the bond dimension $\chi$.
-For all considered MERA, we find $b\eta<1$ for all $\chi>1$ and, for all MERA and TTNS, $b\eta=\mc{O}\big(1/\chi\big)$.
+For all considered MERA, we find $b\eta<1$ for all $\chi>1$ and, for all MERA and TTNS, $b\eta=\mc{O}\big(\chi^{-\gamma}\big)$ with some $\gamma>1$.
 It is an interesting question for future work, to establish such an upper bound on $b\eta$ for general TTNS and MERA.
-The scaling with respect to $\tau$ suggests to start the energy minimization by mostly optimizing tensors in the lower layers of the TNS.
-When these start to converge, the energy gets sensitive to the longer-range correlations encoded by the tensors in higher layers.
+The scaling with respect to $\tau$ suggests to start the energy minimization by mostly optimizing tensors in the first few layers of the TNS (small $\tau$).
+When these start to converge, the energy gets sensitive to the longer-range correlations encoded by the tensors in higher-$\tau$ layers.
 For fast convergence, it may even be advisable to gradually increase the number of layers during the optimization.
 As for MPS, one can also start the optimization of TTNS and MERA with small bond dimensions $\chi$ and then gradually increase them.
 In any event, the number of layers $T$ is at most logarithmic in the system size, $T\leq \log_b L$, such that the optimization is not hampered by barren plateaus.

-In the companion paper \cite{Miao2023_04}, we confirm the presented analytical results in numerical simulations for specific models, and extend them by also covering homogeneous TTNS and MERA, as well as TMERA \cite{Miao2021_08,Miao2023_03,Kim2017_11,Haghshenas2022-12,Haghshenas2023_05} for which the tensors are chosen as brickwall circuits to allow for an efficient optimization on quantum computers.
+In the companion paper \cite{Miao2024-109}, we confirm the presented analytical results in numerical simulations for specific models, and extend them by also covering homogeneous TTNS and MERA, as well as Trotterized MERA \cite{Miao2021_08,Miao2023_03,Kim2017_11,Haghshenas2022-12,Haghshenas2023_05} for which the tensors are chosen as brickwall circuits to allow for an efficient optimization on quantum computers.
 The paper enlarges further on efficient initialization schemes.
+Finally, note that, in the optimization of quantum circuits, a decay of gradients goes hand in hand with a decay of cost-function variations \cite{Arrasmith2022-7,Miao2024-9}.
+In particular, the single-gate variance of the cost function is exactly half the variance of the Riemannian single-gate gradient, and the total variances of the cost function as well as its gradient are both bounded from above by the sum of single-gate variances and, conversely, bound single-gate variances from above \cite{Miao2024-9}.
+Hence, our results for the scaling of energy-gradient amplitudes also yield bounds on energy variances.